'Get back to normal': Luxon calls for Covid restrictions to be dismantled

 National Party leader Christopher Luxon says it is time to dismantle Covid restrictions and get back to normality.

-He spoke to media this morning with his Covid-19 Response spokesman Christopher Bishop after issuing a call for the Government to immediately scrap vaccine passes for all but large, indoor events.
+He spoke to media this morning with his Covid-19 response spokesman Chris Bishop after issuing a call for the Government to immediately scrap vaccine passes for all but large, indoor events.

 In a statement this morning, Luxon also called for all scanning requirements to be dropped immediately and to get rid of vaccine mandates for all young people aged under 18.